boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+## 3.8.1 Dec 17, 2023
+- Fixed glob, that detected new source files, so that it only detects source files in the immediate Source directory.

 ## 3.8.0 Nov 4, 2023
 - Now says to user to soft reset project which is proper way to add new source files intellisense.
 - Now uses esbuild to bundles extension (smaller download size and faster start)